HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Android
 #### Testing Plan
 We want to invite 10 users to verify the functionality, usability, and security of the Libre Chat Android application, ensuring that it meets the requirements for secure communication via the custom keyboard app.
 This testing plan covers the key features of the Libre Chat Android app, including key generation, key storage, encryption/decryption of messages, and overall app performance on various Android devices.

-The expected testing result would be satisfying all the requirements we mentioned.
 #### Testing Result
 During a long term testing, it does meet all the requirements we mentioned above regarding the UIs and the features.